x-square/data_analytics/24-02-maths-statistics-python.md

 # Output
 3
 ```

+**Measures of dispersion** let you describe the spread of your dataset or the amount of variation in your data values, that is, range, variance, and standard deviation.

 **Variance** measures the average squared deviation of data points from the mean, indicating the **spread of the data**.
 When we **square** the differences before adding them together, it has a few benefits.
 Firstly, it **removes negative values** because squaring a negative number makes it positive.
 Secondly, it **emphasises larger differences**, making them more noticeable.
 Finally, from a mathematical perspective, working with squared values is simpler because it **simplifies mathematical operations**, especially when dealing with derivatives.